-I speak with you today not as in ordinary conversation, so it behooves you to treat My words with circumspection and, moreover, reflect deeply upon them.
+I speak with you today not as in ordinary conversation, so it behooves you to approach My words carefully and, moreover, to reflect deeply upon them.
 What I mean by this is that you have devoted too little effort to the words I have spoken.
-When it comes to the disposition of God, you are even less willing to cogitate this issue seriously, and seldom does anyone put effort into it.
-For this reason I say that your faith is merely a grandiose manner of speaking.
+You are even less willing to ponder the disposition of God; seldom does anyone put effort into it.
+For this reason I say that your faith is nothing more than grandiloquence.
 Even now, not a single one of you has dedicated any serious effort to your most vital weakness.
 You have let Me down after all the pains I have taken for you.
-No wonder that you have no regard for God and lead lives devoid of truth.
-How can people such as this be deemed saints?
+No wonder that you have no regard for God and your lives are devoid of truth.
+How can such people be deemed saints?
 Heaven’s law will not tolerate such a thing!
 Since you have so little understanding of this, I have no choice but to expend more breath.

 Every sentence I have spoken contains within it the disposition of God.
 You would do well to ponder My words carefully, and you will surely profit greatly from them.
 The substance of God is very difficult to grasp, but I trust that you all have at least some idea about the disposition of God.
 I hope, then, that you will show Me and do more of that which does not offend the disposition of God.
 Then will I be reassured.
 For example, keep God in your heart at all times.
-When you act, do so according to His word.
+When you act, do so according to His words.
 Seek out His intentions in all things, and refrain from doing that which disrespects and dishonors God.
 Even less should you put God in the back of your mind to fill the future void in your heart.
 If you do this, you will have offended the disposition of God.
-Again, supposing you never make blasphemous remarks or complaints against God throughout your life, and again, supposing you are able to discharge properly all that He has entrusted to you and also to submit to all His words throughout your life, then you will have successfully avoided transgressing against the administrative decrees.
+Again, supposing you never make blasphemous remarks or complaints against God throughout your life, and again, supposing you are able to discharge properly all that He has entrusted to you and also to submit to all His words throughout your life, then you will have avoided transgressing against the administrative decrees.
 For example, if you have ever said, “Why do I not think that He is God?”
-“I think that these words are nothing more than some enlightenment of the Holy Spirit,” “In my opinion, not everything God does is necessarily right,” “The humanity of God is not superior to mine,” “The word of God is simply not believable,” or other such judgmental remarks, then I exhort you to confess and repent your sins more often.
+“I think that these words are nothing more than some enlightenment of the Holy Spirit,” “In my opinion, not everything God does is necessarily right,” “The humanity of God is not superior to mine,” “The words of God are simply not believable,” or other such judgmental remarks, then I exhort you to confess and repent your sins more often.
 Otherwise, you will never have a chance at forgiveness, for you offend not a man, but God Himself.
-You may believe that you are judging a mere man, but the Spirit of God does not consider it that way.
+You may believe that you are judging a man, but the Spirit of God does not consider it that way.
 Your disrespect of His flesh is equal to disrespecting Him.
 This being so, have you not offended God’s disposition?
 You must remember that all that is done by the Spirit of God is done in order to safeguard His work in the flesh and in order that this work be done well.
 If you neglect this, then I say that you are someone who will never be able to succeed in believing in God.
-For you have provoked the wrath of God, so He shall use fitting punishment to teach you a lesson.
+For you have provoked the wrath of God, and so He shall use fitting punishment to teach you a lesson.